Hyundai Palisade Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Hyundai Palisade are $1,520 a year with full coverage.
-Comprehensive insurance costs on average $320 each year, collision costs $612, and liability costs around $430.
-Buying just liability costs as low as $486 a year, with insurance for high-risk drivers costing $3,304 or more.
-16-year-old drivers cost the most to insure at $5,658 a year or more.
+Average insurance rates for a Hyundai Palisade are $1,520 a year for full coverage.
+Comprehensive costs approximately $320 each year, collision insurance costs $612, and liability coverage costs $430.
+Buying just liability costs as little as $486 a year, and insurance for high-risk drivers costs around $3,304.
+Teens receive the highest rates at up to $5,658 a year.

 Average premium for full coverage: $1,520

-For a 40-year-old driver, Hyundai Palisade insurance rates go from as low as $486 for basic liability insurance to a high rate of $3,304 for a driver required to buy high-risk insurance.
+For a driver around age 40, prices range range from as low as $486 for a discount liability-only rate to a high rate of $3,304 for a high-risk driver policy.

-The examples above demonstrate why all drivers should compare prices based on a specific location and risk profile, instead of using rate averages.
+These examples show why all drivers should compare rates using their specific location and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.